Chincode123/Gymnasiearbete-Dronare/README.md

     previousTime = micros();

+    sendTimer.start(sendTime);

     radioLogPush("Connected");

     ...
 }
 ```
-Lastly, the time variable is initialized and a message is pushed that will send immediately when the drone is connected to the controller.
+Lastly, the time variable is initialized, a countdown timer for when to send and not send is activated, and a message is pushed that will send immediately when the drone is connected to the controller.

 #### Main Loop